 Great cities integrate art, aesthetic elements into the fabric of who they are and that means integrating aesthetic elements into the design of the structure of everyday life.
 Bike racks are a wonderful way to capture a city’s vibe, provoke curiosity, and a smile.

 Since 2006, the City of Roswell has been designated as a Bicycle Friendly Community by the League of American Bicyclists.
 Roswell was the first city in Georgia to receive this recognition.

-The Artistic Bike Rack Project is a partnership initiative between the City of Roswell and Roswell Arts Fund.
+The Bike Rack Project is a partnership initiative between the City of Roswell and Roswell Arts Fund.

 - Enhance Roswell’s image as a cultural destination and bicycle friendly city

 - Help brand Roswell, activate our Modern Spirit.
 Southern Soul